-Lord Ganesha [ 5 Wives ]
+Lord Ganesha – 5 Wives

+Lord Ganesha is one of the well-known deities and most worshiped in the hindu pantheon.
+He is very popular as Ganapati and Vinayaka.
+Despite being a beloved deity, the entire world knows him as the elephant god.
 His main duties as a god, are to remove obstacles from his devotees and increase their level of intellect.
 According to various mythological stories, he had a total of five wives – Riddhi, Sidhi, Tushti, Pushti, and Shree.

-Lord Kartikeya [ 2 Wives ]
+Lord Kartikeya – 2 Wives

-Lord Kartikeya is the hindu god of war and the younger son of Lord Shiva and Devi Parvati.
+The ever youthful hindu god, Lord Kartikeya is the god of war and the younger son of Lord Shiva and Devi Parvati.
 He has other names as well – Skanda, Kumara, Murugan, and Mahasena.
 He is particularly popular and predominantly worshipped in South India, Sri Lanka, and Malaysia.

-Lord Kartikeya is usually shown as an ever-youthful man, who rides an indian peacock.

-Now if we talk about his wives that according to various south indian traditions Lord Kartikeya has two wives – Valli and Devasena.
+Lord Kartikeya is usually shown as an ever youthful man, who rides an indian peacock.
+According to various south indian traditions Lord Kartikeya has two wives – Valli and Devasena.
 However, there is no such mention of Valli available in hindu scriptures.
 But the story of Devasena is told in the Vana Parva of the Mahabharata.